-- · Read the documentation that comes with your operating system. - Locate the documentation that comes with the adapter and follow those instructions in addition to the instructions in this chapter.
-If you need to change the switch or jumper settings on your adapter, follow the instructions that come with the adapter. - You can install full-length adapters and non-hot-plug adapters in any expansion slot. - The 32-bit PCI slot supports 5.0 V signaling PCI adapters; it does not support 3.3 V signaling adapters. - The 64-bit PCI-X slots 2 through 6 support 3.3 V signaling PCI or PCI-X adapters; they do not support 5.0 V signaling adapters. - The PCI bus configuration is: - Non-hot-plug, 32-bit PCI slot 1 is on PCI bus A, 33 MHz - Non-hot-plug, 64-bit PCI-X slots 2 and 3, and the integrated Ethernet controller, are on PCI bus B, 100 MHz (independent of slot 4) - Non-hot-plug, 64-bit PCI-X slot 4 and the integrated SCSI controller with RAID capabilities are on PCI bus B, 100 MHz (independent of slots 2 and 3) - Hot-plug, 64-bit PCI-X slot 5 is on PCI bus C, 133 MHz (independent of slot 6) - Hot-plug, 64-bit PCI-X slot 6 is on PCI bus C, 133 MHz (independent of slot 5)
+· Read the documentation that comes with your operating system.

+- Locate the documentation that comes with the adapter and follow those instructions in addition to the instructions in this chapter.
+If you need to change the switch or jumper settings on your adapter, follow the instructions that come with the adapter. - You can install full-length adapters and non-hot-plug adapters in any expansion slot - The 32-bit PCI slot supports 5.0 V signaling PCI adapters; it does not support 3.3 V signaling adapters. - The 64-bit PCI-X slots 2 through 6 support 3.3 V signaling PCI or PCI-X adapters; they do not support 5.0 V signaling adapters. - · The PCI bus configuration is: - Non-hot-plug, 32-bit PCI slot 1 is on PCI bus A, 33 MHz - Non-hot-plug, 64-bit PCI-X slots 2 and 3, and the integrated Ethernet controller, are on PCI bus B, 100 MHz (independent of slot 4) - Non-hot-plug, 64-bit PCI-X slot 4 and the integrated SCSI controller with RAID capabilities are on PCI bus B, 100 MHz (independent of slots 2 and 3) - Hot-plug, 64-bit PCI-X slot 5 is on PCI bus C, 133 MHz (independent of slot 6) - Hot-plug, 64-bit PCI-X slot 6 is on PCI bus C, 133 MHz (independent of slot 5)

 - 1. PCI bus A is often referred to as bus 0; PCI bus B is often referred to as bus 1 and bus 2; and PCI bus C is often referred to as bus 3 and bus 5.
 However, the bus numbers vary according to the adapters that are installed. - 2.
 If an optional ServeRAID-5i controller is installed, it overrides the standard functionality of the integrated SCSI controller with RAID capabilities and forces PCI-X slot 4 to 66 MHz.
-The ServeRAID-5i controller must be installed in slot 4 using the 3-U bracket that comes with the controller. - 3.
+The ServeRAID-5i controller must be installed in slot 4 using the 3-U bracket that comes with the controller.
+However, if a ServeRAID-5i controller is installed and later removed, you must re-enable the on-board SCSI controller in using the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility program" on page 15). - 3.
 The integrated SCSI controller with RAID capabilities is on PCI bus B. - The optional IBM Remote Supervisor Adapter must be installed in PCI slot 1 only.
 Use the ribbon cable that comes with the adapter to connect the adapter to the Remote Supervisor Adapter connector (J27) on the system board. - The system scans PCI and PCI-X slots 1 through 6 to assign system resources.
 The system then starts (boots) the system devices in the following order, if you have not changed the default boot precedence: integrated SCSI controller with RAID capabilities (or optional ServeRAID-5i controller), integrated Ethernet controller, and then PCI and PCI-X slots 1 through 6.

-Note: To change the boot precedence for PCI and PCI-X devices, start the Configuration/Setup Utility program and select Start Options from the main menu (see "Starting the Configuration/Setup Utility program" on page 12).
+Note: To change the boot precedence for PCI and PCI-X devices, start the Configuration/Setup Utility program and select Start Options from the main menu (see "Starting the Configuration/Setup Utility program" on page 15).